 Commitment to Students

-Committed to serving students since 1910, the University of Minnesota's Agricultural Education division strives to prepare quality agricultural educators, communicators, and leaders in the public and private sectors of education and industry.
+Committed to serving students since 1910, the University of Minnesota's Agricultural Education, Communication & Marketing division strives to prepare quality agricultural educators, communicators, and leaders in the public and private sectors of education and industry.
 This commitment to students is actively embraced by all faculty and staff within the division.

 Each student is encouraged to take personal responsibility for their success and to be proactive in their program.
 Supported by professional and faculty advising, students are encouraged to individualize their program to meet their interests and to develop a four-year plan for graduation.
 Students have the opportunity to become involved with campus organizations, experience internships, and seek international experiences.
 Each of these aspects is crucial to the future success of the student.